Zakir Hossain Raju: Film organizations and festivals

 Raju serves as a board member of NETPAC along with Golam Rabbany Biplob from Bangladesh and was appointed as the NETPAC jury chair for the Asian cinema category at the 80th Venice International Film Festival.
 Raju serves as vice president of the International Film Initiative of Bangladesh and is a former president of the Bangladesh Short Film Forum.
-In addition, Raju has been invited as a jury president and member in various international film festivals, including the Hawaii International Film Festival, the International Film Festival Rotterdam, the Vesoul International Film Festival of Asian Cinema, and the Tallinn Black Nights Film Festival with Mostofa Sarwar Farooki.
+He is an advisory board member of the Red Lotus Asian Film Festival Vienna.
+In addition, Raju has been invited as a jury president and member in various international film festivals, including the Langkawi International Film Festival (LIFF), the Hawaii International Film Festival, the International Film Festival Rotterdam, the Vesoul International Film Festival of Asian Cinema, and the Tallinn Black Nights Film Festival with Mostofa Sarwar Farooki.